cgMuro/fake-news-detector/README.md

 * https://www.kaggle.com/clmentbisaillon/fake-and-real-news-dataset
 * https://www.kaggle.com/hassanamin/textdb3

-I decided to do so after reading this [kaggle notebook](https://www.kaggle.com/mosewintner/5-information-leaks-100-accuracy), in which it is explained all the information leaks that are present inside the first dataset, so to avoid the pattern inside that could be inside the way the news were written I decided to merge two different datasets.
+I decided to do so after reading this [Kaggle notebook](https://www.kaggle.com/mosewintner/5-information-leaks-100-accuracy), in which it is explained all the information leaks that are present inside the first dataset, so to avoid the pattern inside that could be inside the way the news were written I decided to merge two different datasets.

 ---
 <br>